keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 **Threads:**

-- **OS-Mapped:** Ruby threads in Ruby 1.9+ are mapped to operating system threads.
+- **OS-Mapped:** In Ruby versions 1.9 and later, Ruby threads are mapped to operating system threads.
 Each thread has its own dedicated stack and other resources allocated by the OS.
 - **Context Switching Overhead:** Switching between threads involves saving and restoring the entire execution context (registers, stack pointers, etc.), which is a relatively expensive operation.
 - **System Limits:** The operating system typically imposes limits on the number of threads a process can create due to resource constraints.